genexus-books/gx-super-app/Flutter/example_superapp/example/android/README.md

 - That amount is processed in a "payWithoutUI" method.
 - This same method returns ExternalApiResult.SUCCESS_WAIT, indicating that the execution is waiting for a result to continue (the one returned by the flow).

 The second method is “PayWithUI”.
-Is similar to the method before.
+It is similar to the previous method.

 In a real-life case, it could be possible to create a payment flow that guides the user by collecting their data to then return the payment ID, completing it.